 - In NPN transistor Emitter and Collector region are doped with n-type while the base region is doped with p-type.
 But doping in PNP transistor is just opposite to that of NPN.
 Here Emitter and collector regions have p-type doping and Base region has n-type doping.

-- As the two region (Emitter and Collector) have n-type doping, the majority carriers in NPN transistor are free electrons.
-On the other hand, Emitter and Collector region have p-type doping in PNP transistor.
-Therefore, majority carriers in PNP transistor are Holes.
-Then minority carriers in NPN transistor are Holes and in PNP transistor are free electrons.
+- As the two region (Emitter and Collector) have n-type doping, the majority of carriers in NPN transistor are free electrons.
+On the other hand, Emitter and Collector regions have p-type doping in PNP transistor.
+Therefore, the majority of carriers in PNP transistor are Holes.
+The minority carriers in NPN transistor are Holes and in PNP transistor are free electrons.

 - Free electrons have greater mobility than holes.
-Therefore NPN transistor responses faster than PNP transistor.
+Therefore an NPN transistor responds faster than a PNP transistor.

 - NPN transistors have huge applications than PNP transistors.
-This is because of faster responses of NPN transistor.
+This is because of the faster responses of NPN transistors.

-Thus, in this article we learned how to differentiate between NPN and PNP Transistor.
-There are some other posts in this website related to Transistors.
-One can visit those articles from the menu bar at the top of the page or from the related post section.
+Thus, in this article, we learned how to differentiate between NPN and PNP Transistors.
+There are some other posts on this website related to Transistors.
+Do visit those articles from the menu bar at the top of the page or from the related post section.
 If you have any doubt on this topic you can ask me in the comment section.